 reinforcing skills; and

-establishing natural supports and setting up accommodations and/or compensatory techniques to increase the VR participant 's independence and ability to meet the Work Experience site's expectations.
+natural supports, accommodations, and/or compensatory techniques to increase the VR participant 's independence and ability to meet the Work Experience site's expectations.

-Work Experience training occurs after Worksite Placement has been secured.
-Work Experience training can only be authorized by VR staff and is based on the amount of assistance and/or supervision the VR participant will need to meet the job expectations.
-The work experience trainer will gradually reduce the time spent with the VR participant at the Work Experience site as the VR participant becomes better adjusted, more independent and no longer needs training support.
+Work experience training occurs after Worksite Placement has been secured.
+Work experience training can only be authorized by VR staff and is based on the amount of assistance and/or supervision the VR participant will need to meet the job expectations.
+The work experience trainer will gradually reduce the time spent with the VR participant at the worksite as the VR participant becomes better adjusted, more independent, and no longer needs training support.

-VR staff may arrange and purchase interpreter services as needed for VR participants in SEAL.
+VR staff may arrange and purchase interpreter services as needed for VR participants.
 An interpreter conveys messages between individuals without contributing to the dialogue.

 Interpreter services are provided by qualified interpreters and include: